 As additional nations engage in space activities, international collaboration will become more important, and some attempts have already sprung up.
 To date, 17 nations have joined the United States in signing the Artemis Accords, intended to “describe a shared vision for principles … to create a safe and transparent environment which facilitates exploration, science, and commercial activities for all of humanity to enjoy.”

-Meanwhile, the United Nations Office for Outer Space Affairs Committee on the Peaceful Uses of Outer Space (COPUS) is endeavoring to “govern the exploration and use of space for the benefit of all humanity”
+Meanwhile, the United Nations Office for Outer Space Affairs Committee on the Peaceful Uses of Outer Space (COPUS) is endeavoring to “govern the exploration and use of space for the benefit of all humanity”6 and has cooperated with ESA on the challenge of space debris.7

 Countries will need an even greater degree of alignment on the rules of the road in space as challenges intensify and new ones emerge: for instance, the amount of space debris is growing—increasing the likelihood of collisions—and the International Space Station will be decommissioned and other stations launched.
 In the meantime, continued rapid innovation and progress, combined with the increasing number of nations contributing their resources and talent, will fuel the space sector’s progress and growth.